confidential-computing/twi-rats/draft-novak-twi-attestation.md

 # Introduction

 As organisations move more workloads into untrusted or shared environments, protection of data in use becomes increasingly important.
 One way of isolating data in use is Confidential Computing: executing a workload (for example an AI model, database process or financial service) inside a hardware-based, remotely attested Trusted Execution Environment (TEE).
-Workloads operating in such environments need stable and trustworthy identifiers to communicate over network to the external world.
-Often such identifiers are provided to them via Credential issuers upon ascertaining trust in the environments in which these workloads operate.
+Workloads operating in such environments need stable and trustworthy identifiers to communicate over the network to the external world.
+Often such identifiers are provided to them via Credential Authorities upon ascertaining trust in the environments in which these workloads operate.
 The standard practice to establish required trust in the operating environment is through the means of Remote Attestation.

 This draft specifies how a Workload operating in Confidential Computing Environment can obtain trustworthy, stable, and workload-bound credentials using Remote Attestation.